Enterprise SaaS SEO: The Guide to Organic Growth

 9. Measure and Analyze Performance

 SEO is not a set-it-and-forget-it type of thing.
-You need to monitor regularly to see what’s working and what doesn’t.
+You need to monitor regularly to see what’s working and what isn’t.
 Use tools (Google Analytics, Ahrefs, SEMrush, etc.) to track metrics like:

 • Search Traffic: Are you getting found more in search results?